All Episodes

 I bet you're not even aware of it, are you?

-I'm I'm upset today.
+I'm upset today.

-Well, join the club because I've been saying this, shouting this on TV and radio for months and months.
+They'll join the club because I've been saying this, shouting this on TV and radio for months and months.

-They suck and they have no identity and they don't work, and they have no vision for the future of this country.
+They suck, and they have no identity, and they don't work, and they have no vision for the future of this country.

 I mean, it's pathetic, the Republican Party.

-I mean, it's worse than no identity, it's a false identity.
+But it's worse than no identity.

-You mean they're why don't you say it a different way?
+Why don't you say it a different way?

 They're lying.